This information applies to England and Wales.

 Sometimes we try to predict what people might say or do.
 You might be worried or scared about asking for a seat because you think the passenger will:

-Making assumptions, even if it’s based on experience, can mean you do not ask for the support you need.
+Making assumptions, even based on experience, can mean you do not ask for the support you need.
 Many people are kind, non-judgmental and helpful.
 Some are unaware of other passengers.
 They might be wearing headphones, looking at their phone or reading a book.
 Sometimes making them aware that you need a seat is all it takes.

 Try not to make assumptions about other people’s needs.
 Their condition or impairment might not be visible to you.
 If a passenger refuses to give up a seat, trust that they might need it too and ask someone else.